adoconnection/LiveCode/README.md

 https://livecode.ado.me.uk

 1. Create a new session
-1. Send a link to anyone
+1. Send the link to anyone
 1. Code!